yalcinozer/Ubuntu-4k-notebook-with-1080p-external-monitor/README.md

 Edit

-After formatting my disk and installing a fresh Ubuntu 18.04, the above code did not give the result I wanted.
+After formatting my disk and installing a fresh Ubuntu 18.04, the code aboce did not give the result I wanted.
 After hours of research, the code below gave runs perfecly for me.
 For some reason "--scale" does not give very stable results.
 This command prevents zoom effect and scales external screen by two, so sizes of screen matched perfectly.(1080p and 2160p screens)

 xrandr --output HDMI-1-1 --mode 1920x1080 --transform 2,0,0,0,2,0,0,0,1